“How can I get my mail?” and more FAQs

 If you are expecting a package from UPS, FedEx, DHL, USPS Priority or Overnight, or other service, please be sure to check the tracking number to confirm that the shipment has arrived at SpaceLab before inquiring about delivery.

 Note: Check to make sure your mail/virtual office subscription is active (not expired, suspended, or missing USPS Form 1583 documents) prior to picking up mail.
+We will ask you to bring your account current before we release any mail or packages.

 How soon will my mail forwarding or scanning request be handled?